PassMoreHeat/springboard/Capstone_2/ProjectProposalCap2.md

    1. Connect tables
    2. Build formula to produce Calculated Time Events
    3. Clean data and check for missing values
-   4. Create a short document (1-2 pages) in your Github describing the data wrangling steps that you undertook to clean your capstone project data set.
-What kind of cleaning steps did you perform?
-How did you deal with missing values, if any?
-Were there outliers, and how did you decide to handle them?
-This document will eventually become part of your milestone report.
+   4. Develop data wrangling report.
+I will create a short document (1-2 pages) in Github describing the data wrangling steps that I performed to clean my Lock Performance data set.
+Describe cleaning steps, process for dealing with missing values, and methods for identifying and addressing outliers.
-2. Construct and develop data story for the lock delay data
+2. Construct and develop data story for the lock delay data.

    1. Count lockage events and other events related to lock usage
    2. Explore trends